MRI2024-07-10T10:53:07-04:00

 If someone has a bone or tissue injury, MRI can also identify the injured tendons, ligaments, muscles or bone.

-During the scan, it’s important to remain as still as possible to ensure quality images.
+During the scan, it’s important to remain as still as possible to ensure quality images are produced.
 Because an MRI takes several thinly-sliced pictures (think of a loaf of bread), any movement can blur or compromise the clarity of the images.
-The scan typically takes no longer than 30 minutes and once complete, the technician will briefly review the images to make certain no additional images are necessary before assisting you off the examination table.
+The scan typically takes no longer than 20-40 minutes and once complete, the technician will briefly review the images to make certain no additional images are necessary before assisting you off the examination table.

-The images are then reviewed by a radiologist who is specifically trained to interpret MRI studies and who will send a report to the physician who ordered the MRI.
+MRIs performed at Orlando Orthopaedic Center will be stored in your patient chart, eliminating the need for the images to be put onto a disc!
+The images will be reviewed by a radiologist who is specifically trained to interpret MRI studies and who will send a report to the physician who ordered the MRI.
 It typically takes 2-3 days for the referring physician to receive the report which he/she will then discuss with you at your next office visit.

-We offer MRIs at our Downtown Orlando and Winter Park offices.
+We offer MRIs at our Downtown Orlando, Winter Park and Oviedo offices.
 For complete directions and more information about each office, please click the links below.

 • Because there are many other MRI patients after your appointment, you may need to reschedule your appointment if you arrive late.

-• Please confirm your appointment time and location.
-Orlando Orthopaedic Center has 2 locations with MRI, and your MRI study may not be at the same location as where you were seen by the physician.
+• Please confirm your MRI arrival time, appointment time, and location.
+Orlando Orthopaedic Center has 3 locations which offer MRI, and your MRI study may not be at the same location as where you were seen by your physician.

 • Due to the magnetic pull created by MRI, you will be asked to remove all jewelry, piercings, hair pins, clips, etc. For this reason, please try to leave these items at home as much as possible.

-• If you are taking medication (such as valium) for your MRI study, please remember that you will need a driver to and from your appointment.
+• If you were prescribed medication for your MRI study, also remember that you will need a driver to and from your appointment.
 Your driver must arrive with you and must stay for your entire appointment.

 Go to Top